top of page

 Between Homes, 2021, 360 Degree Digital Artwork by Ryan Heath, Hannah Evans, Michael Goodall, Tom Morley and David Salisbury.

-As part of LEVEL’s residency lab, a group of participants linked to us have been working with artist Ryan Heath remotely through 2021 to create a series of drawings to be used in a digital artwork on the theme of Derbyshire’s countryside.
+As part of LEVEL’s residency lab, a group of participants connected to the studio worked remotely with me throughout the first UK lockdown in 2021, shaping a series of drawings for a digital artwork exploring Derbyshire’s countryside.

-A big thank-you to LEVEL staff and all the participants involved.
+With gratitude to LEVEL staff and all the participants who brought this world to life.

 Augmented Reality and Conservation Awareness, Nottingham Festival of Science and Curiosity, Feb 2021

-The prototypes we developed were showcased as artwork for the Nottingham Festival of Science and Curiosity in February 2021.
+Prototypes emerged as digital artworks, showcased at the Nottingham Festival of Science and Curiosity in February 2021.

 Luminous Landscapes, Light Night, Creative Quarter Nottingham , 2020.